ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    ```
    {: pre}

-   This should report the paths at this time.
+   This command reports the paths.

-10. Verify the device is connected.
-By default the device will attach to /dev/mapper/mpathX where X is the generated ID of the connected device.
+10. Verify that the device is connected.
+By default the device attaches to `/dev/mapper/mpathX` where X is the generated ID of the connected device.
     ```
     fdisk -l | grep /dev/mapper
     ```
     {: pre}
-  Should report something similar to the following,
+  This command reports something similar to the following:
     ```
-    Disk /dev/mapper/3600a0980383030523424457a4a695266: 73.0 GB, 73023881216 byte
+    Disk /dev/mapper/3600a0980383030523424457a4a695266: 73.0 GB, 73023881216 bytes
     ```
   The volume is now mounted and accessible on the host.

-## Create a file system (optional)
+## Creating a File System (optional)

-Following are the steps to create a file system on top of the newly mounted volume.
-A file system is necessary for most applications to utilize the volume.
-Use **fdisk** for drives that are less than 2 TB and **parted** for a disk bigger than 2 TB.
+Follow these steps to create a file system on top of the newly mounted volume.
+A file system is necessary for most applications to use the volume.
+Use `fdisk` for drives that are less than 2 TB and `parted` for a disk bigger than 2 TB.

 ### fdisk